ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 How do I generate encrypted passwords for the user module?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Ansible ad-hoc command is the easiest option:
+Ansible ad hoc command is the easiest option:

 .. code-block:: shell-session